Genghis-L/genghis-l.github.io/_projects/2024_FoML_CourseProject.md

 ## Overview

 By looking through recent works in adversarial robustness <d-cite key="goodfellow_explaining_2015"></d-cite>, <d-cite key="ma_towards_2018"></d-cite> <d-cite key="zhang_theoretically_2019"></d-cite>, <d-cite key="awasthi_theoretically_2023"></d-cite>, we start by defining the question of what adversarial robustness is and why it is important.
 We then consider frameworks for training robust models, and survey theoretical results that provide insights into the fundamental trade-offs between accuracy and robustness.
-Specifically, Zhang et al. (2019) <d-cite key="zhang_theoretically_2019"></d-cite> introduces TRADES, a theory-based algorithm for balancing this trade-off, and Awasthi et al. (2023) <d-cite key="awasthi_theoretically_2023"></d-cite> introduces a thorough theoretical framework for adversarial robustness theory.
+Specifically, Zhang et al. (2019) <d-cite key="zhang_theoretically_2019"></d-cite> introduces **TRADES**, a theory-based algorithm for balancing this trade-off, and Awasthi et al. (2023) <d-cite key="awasthi_theoretically_2023"></d-cite> introduces a thorough theoretical framework for adversarial robustness theory.
 Overall, we examine recent advances that improve training by leveraging conditions such as classification-calibrated surrogate losses and the concept of $H$-consistency, thereby guiding the design of robust models that maintain strong theoretical guarantees.

 Keywords: Adversarial Robustness, Robust Optimization, TRADES, $H$-Consistency, Classification-Calibrated Surrogate Loss